 The Jerusalem International Oud Festival will take place from November 19 – 28, 2020.
+The festival will be broadcast online, viewing is free and will be available on the Confederation House YouTube channel and facebook page.
 This year’s festival will focus on Israel artists, with an exciting lineup of musicians who have performed in the Oud Festival over the years.
 Opening the festival will be Ehud Banai with Geoge Samaan and Salem Darwish, musicians who have collaborated artistically for over thirty years.
 They will be hosting Luna Abu Nassar, a wonderful singer-songwriter who has released two studio albums.
 The evening’s program will include songs in Hebrew and Arabic, the songs and stories of the Galilean village of Rameh, as well as the sounds of Banai’s childhood in Mahne Yehuda in Jerusalem.

 Although the pandemic does not make it possible to host international guests as in the past, the festival will continue to present the broad and diverse spectrum of international musical cultural traditions.
 Festival Artistic Director and Confederation House Director Effie Benaya affirmed that despite the necessary changes, the festival continues in its role as the foremost stage in Israel for artistic, Classical Arabic Music, presenting the fascinating connections between Arabic and Jewish music in Israel and neighboring countries.
 The opening and closing performances of the festival, as well as the tribute to Um Kalthoum and her sisters, will take place at the Jerusalem Theatre, with additional performances taking place at the Confederation House, all in accordance with health guidelines.
 Should it not be possible to hold the performances before an audience, they will be filmed and broadcast live on the Confederation House facebook page and YouTube Channel.

 Festival highlights include: